whitneyburton/portfolios/students/1507/regis-boudinot/20160122-regis-boudinot-m4.markdown

 Introducing 1508 and below students to Digital Ocean has already caused them and you technical debt, in that you’re their only source.
 Doesn’t mean introducing new tech is a bad idea, but weigh the other side of the equation, because new tech isn’t as important, usually, as shipping, having a friendly code base for people to work on, and being able to hire developers that can work in the code base!

+#### Bret:

+Regis is one of the most enthusiastic people I met while at Turing and one of most inspiring.
+The Regis from module one (where I believe he struggled a bit) to the Regis of now is like a whole new person.
+His knowledge of dev ops and his passion for learning about an assortment of dev ops related materials is amazing.
+Not only did he teach himself all these things, he selflessly taught other people.
+I can remember being in my own wormhole of code in regards to the asset pipeline in Rails.
+Regis took time away from his own project ( when he had little time to finish it) and help me.
+Thank you Regis.

 ## Community

 ### Giving Feedback